 Congregational.
 Founded 1870 by former slave Rev. Madison Lindsay.
 Restored 1885 building is 80 yards southwest.

 Erected 2004 by North Carolina Division of Archives and History.
 (Marker Number J 107.)

 Location.
 36° 2.826′ N, 79° 35.946′ W. Marker is in Whitsett, North Carolina, in Guilford County.
 Marker is at the intersection of Rock Creek Dairy Road and Judge Adams Road (County Route 3058), on the left when traveling south on Rock Creek Dairy Road.
 Touch for map.
-Marker is at or near this postal address: 1301 Rock Creek Dairy Rd., Whitsett NC 27377, United States of America.
+Marker is at or near this postal address: 1301 Rock Creek Dairy Rd, Whitsett NC 27377, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 19, 2014, by Jessica Emerson of Greensboro, North Carolina.
-This page has been viewed 219 times since then and 8 times this year.
+It was originally submitted on September 19, 2014, by Jessica Emerson of Greensboro, North Carolina.
+This page has been viewed 254 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 19, 2014, by Jessica Emerson of Greensboro, North Carolina. • Bernard Fisher was the editor who published this page.